MasoniteFramework/docs/tutorials/creating-a-blog.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-This will create a controller in `app/http/controllers` that looks like:
+This will create a controller in `app/http/controllers` directory that looks like:

 {% code-tabs %}
 {% code-tabs-item title="app/http/controller/BlogController.py" %}